+Fig. 6: The team’s strategic plan for the semester.
+By defining tasks, the team will be able to accomplish their goals.

-To develop a viable solution to Reno-Sparks traffic management, Team 11-3 has defined three objectives.
+Team 11-3’s first goal is to come up with a viable solution to Reno-Sparks traffic management.
+To do this, Team 11-3 has defined three objectives.
 First, they must ethically defend the recommendation.
-To do this, then engineers must identify the ethical issues and debates surrounding traffic management, ensure that the recommendation meets NSPE Code of Ethics, and finally they must ensure that their system implements good practices set by other traffic management programs [National Society of Professional Engineers, website].
+The three tasks to accomplish this are as follows: the team must identify the ethical issues and debates surrounding traffic management, ensure that the recommendation meets NSPE Code of Ethics, and finally they must ensure that their system implements good practices set by other traffic management programs [National Society of Professional Engineers, website].
 Identification of the issues and known good practices will be completed by the halfway point, and the recommendation will meet NSPE Code of Ethics by April 15 [National Society of Professional Engineers, website].
 The next objective is to ensure that the system is feasible to implement.
 Here Team 11-3 will identify legal codes relating to their system, determine its business potential to the city, and create a strategy to legally implement the system.
 Identifying the legal codes and business potential of Reno-Sparks Variable Traffic Routing will be done before March 24, and the strategy to implement will be defined by April 15.
 The final objective is to assess the impacts of the recommendation.
 To accomplish this, the engineers must determine how the system would affect commuters, how it would affect global relations if implemented worldwide, and if it would affect the economy of Reno-Sparks.
 All these tasks will be completed before the halfway point.
 With the plan to develop a viable solution determined, the team can focus on learning about the challenges of engineering.

-Team 11-3 desires to learn about the challenges faced when coming up with an engineering solution to a difficult problem.
-Here the three objectives required to accomplish this goal have been defined.
+Team 11-3’s second goal is to learn about the challenges faced when coming up with an engineering solution to a difficult problem.
+The three objectives required to accomplish this goal have been defined.
 The first objective is to identify the implementation challenges involved in engineering.
-Here they will identify in detail the obstacles faced when implementing their solution within Reno-Sparks, and then they will develop a plan to implement their system globally if the routing system caught on.
+The first task to do this is to identify the obstacles faced when implementing their solution within Reno-Sparks, and the second task is to develop a plan to implement their system globally if the routing system caught on.
 Both tasks will be completed by April 15.
 The second objective is to identify the environmental challenges that are presented in engineering.
 The team will need to identify required infrastructure for their recommendation and predict changes in emissions, and then they will need to create a strategy to minimize the emissions caused by their system.
 The required infrastructure and emission details will be determined by the halfway point, and the strategy to minimize emissions will be developed by April 15.
 The third objective is to define a business plan for implementing their system.
-The engineers will determine how to market the system to citizens and city government by March 24, and then they will identify a business strategy by April 15.
-This concludes the plan to learn about engineering challenges, and now the plan to become an effective team is examined.
+The engineers will determine how to market the system to citizens and the city government by March 24, and then they will identify a business strategy by April 15.
+The plan to learn about engineering challenges has been demonstrated, and now the plan to become an effective team is examined.